-I offer poker and blackjack training sessions, in person or by Skype, Google Chat, Facetime, telephone, etc. Contact me for more details at training AT andybloch.com.
+I offer poker and blackjack training sessions, in person or by Zoom, FaceTime, Google Chat, Skype, telephone, etc. Contact me for more details at training@andybloch.com.

-I offer poker and blackjack training sessions, in person or by Skype, Google Chat, Facetime, telephone, etc. Contact me for more details at training AT andybloch.com.
+I offer poker and blackjack training sessions, in person or by Zoom, FaceTime, Google Chat, Skype, telephone, etc. Contact me for more details at training@andybloch.com.

 I do charge, but my blackjack DVD should be in your budget (if you’re interested in blackjack).
 I’ve just started offering autographed DVDs with a short phone consultation after.
 Also, I may in the future offer seminars or online webcasts which will be cheaper than private training.